Before I go on – follow my Twitch channel, where this will all go down – https://www.twitch.tv/galarian_gaming

 The overarching goal of PSX Mania will always be to “beat each game at any %, any difficulty”.
 So if beating a game on the default difficulty produces a message challenging me to up the difficulty and try again, that won’t be necessary.
 Other notable rules:

 - Light gun and dance pad games are omitted (for now, like any omissions) until I can get a proper at home set up.
-I know you can use a d-pad for many light gun games, but I’m not sure if I want to take that route
+I know you can use a d-pad for many light gun games (and a PS1 mouse), but I’m not sure if I want to take that route

 - Most compilations are omitted (again, just for now) outside the Street Fighter and Square EA compilations (so something like Final Fantasy Anthology from Square EA, or Street Fighter Collection 2 from Capcom will be in play from the start, but something like Namco Museum Vol. 1-5 will be held off for the time being)